banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 }
 ```

-This approach provides several benefits:
+This custom worker message protocol with debug channel has been selected as the optimal debugging strategy.
+It provides several benefits:
 - Worker code can log detailed information without direct console access
 - Debug messages can be filtered by setting a debug mode flag
 - Context objects can be passed for detailed debugging information
 - The main thread can format and route logs appropriately
 - Debug logging can be disabled in production builds
+- Provides visibility into otherwise isolated worker processes

 ### 3. Monitoring and Telemetry